Take the first step

 Stay away from those cut antler buttons.
 Use historic styled pewter, lead, brass, glass, shell, bone etc. instead.

 Go easy on the decorations, it’s easy to fall down the foo-feer-aw stairway to Hollywood.
 Decorations can be extremely authentic, but it can also turn a once great piece of garment into a spacesuit.
-Re-search well before you dive into quills and bead, it’s addictive.
+Re-search well before you dive into quills and beads, it’s addictive.

 Also look at: Beads, beads, beads